PacoReinaCampo/MPSoC-DV/doc/book/chapters/chapter3.md

 The purpose of the software planning process is to define the means of producing software which will satisfy the system requirements and provide the level of confidence which is consistent with airworthiness requirements.
 The objectives of the software planning process are:

-   a.
-The activities of the software development processes and integral processes of the software life cycle that will address the system requirements and software level(s) are defined (subsection 4.2).
+   1. The activities of the software development processes and integral processes of the software life cycle that will address the system requirements and software level(s) are defined (subsection 4.2).

-   b.
-The software life cycle(s), including the inter- relationships between the processes, their sequencing, feedback mechanisms, and transition criteria are determined (section 3).
+   2. The software life cycle(s), including the inter- relationships between the processes, their sequencing, feedback mechanisms, and transition criteria are determined (section 3).

-   c.
-The software life cycle environment, including the methods and tools to be used for the activities of each software life cycle process have been selected (subsection 4.4).
+   3. The software life cycle environment, including the methods and tools to be used for the activities of each software life cycle process have been selected (subsection 4.4).

-   d.
-Additional considerations, such as those discussed in section 12, have been addressed, if necessary.
+   4. Additional considerations, such as those discussed in section 12, have been addressed, if necessary.

-   e.
-Software development standards consistent with the system safety objectives for the software to be produced are defined (subsection 4.5).
+   5. Software development standards consistent with the system safety objectives for the software to be produced are defined (subsection 4.5).

-   f.
-Software plans that comply with subsection 4.3 and section 11 have been produced.
+   6. Software plans that comply with subsection 4.3 and section 11 have been produced.

-   g.
-Development and revision of the software plans are coordinated (subsection 4.3).
+   7. Development and revision of the software plans are coordinated (subsection 4.3).

 ### Software Planning Process Activities

 Effective planning is a determining factor in producing software that satisfies the guidelines of this document.
 Guidance for the software planning process includes:

-   a.
-The software plans should be developed at a point in time in the software life cycle that provides timely direction to the personnel performing the software development processes and integral processes.
+   1. The software plans should be developed at a point in time in the software life cycle that provides timely direction to the personnel performing the software development processes and integral processes.
 See also the guidelines of subsection 9.
 I.

-   b.
-The software development standards to be used for the project should be defined or selected.
+   2. The software development standards to be used for the project should be defined or selected.

-   c.
-Methods and tools should be chosen that provide error prevention in the software development processes.
+   3. Methods and tools should be chosen that provide error prevention in the software development processes.

-   d.
-The software planning process should provide coordination between the software development and integral processes to provide consistency among strategies in the software plans.
+   4. The software planning process should provide coordination between the software development and integral processes to provide consistency among strategies in the software plans.

-   e.
-The software planning process should include a means to revise the software plans as a project progresses.
+   5. The software planning process should include a means to revise the software plans as a project progresses.

-   f.
-When multiple-version dissimilar software is used in a system, the software planning process should choose the methods and tools to achieve the error avoidance or detection necessary to satisfy the system safety objectives.
+   6. When multiple-version dissimilar software is used in a system, the software planning process should choose the methods and tools to achieve the error avoidance or detection necessary to satisfy the system safety objectives.

-   g.
-For the software planning process to be complete, the software plans and software development standards should be under change control and reviews of them completed (subsection 4.6).
+   7. For the software planning process to be complete, the software plans and software development standards should be under change control and reviews of them completed (subsection 4.6).

-   h.
-If deactivated code is planned (subsection 2.4), the software planning process should describe how the deactivated code (selected options, flight test) will be defined, verified and handled to achieve system safety objectives.
+   8. If deactivated code is planned (subsection 2.4), the software planning process should describe how the deactivated code (selected options, flight test) will be defined, verified and handled to achieve system safety objectives.

-   i.
-If user-modifiable code is planned, the process, tools, environment, and data items substantiating the guidelines of paragraph 5.2.3 should be specified in the software plans and standards.
+   9. If user-modifiable code is planned, the process, tools, environment, and data items substantiating the guidelines of paragraph 5.2.3 should be specified in the software plans and standards.

 Other software life cycle processes may begin before completion of the software planning process if the plans and procedures for the specific process activity are available.